-- Whether your soil pH is in the proper range, and if not, how much lime is needed to adjust it to the desired range.
+Whether your pH is in the proper range, and if not, how much lime is needed to adjust it to the desired range.

 When Should Soil be Tested?

-The best time to evaluate the nutrient status of the soil is during a time when plants aren’t growing, although any time of year is satisfactory.
-In any case, it’s more environmentally friendly to SOIL TEST than to guess about which fertilizers to use.
+The best time to evaluate the nutrient status of the soil is during a time when the plants aren’t growing, although any time of the year is satisfactory.
+In any case, it’s more environmentally friendly to soil test than to guess about which fertilizers to use.
 For your soil test to be as accurate as possible, collect the soil sample before fertilizer is applied and use the proper sampling procedures.